elixir-grpc/grpc-reflection/README.md

 # Reflection

-this is written and tested using grpcurl
+This is written and tested using grpcurl and postman.
+It supports both v1alpha and v1 reflection by using one or both of the provided servers: `rpcReflection.V1Server` or `rpcReflection.V1AlphaServer`

 ## Enable reflection on your application

 1. Rebuild your protos with descriptors on.
 Each module and/or service that you would like to expose through reflection must use the protoc elixir-out option `gen_descriptors=true`
-1. Add `run(GrpcReflection.Server)` to your grpc endpoint
+1. Add `run(GrpcReflection.V1Server)` to your grpc endpoint

 ## interacting with your reflection